-3.2 KEY RESEARCH RELATED POLICIES
+6.1 KEY RESEARCH GOVERNANCE RELATED POLICIES

-PGRs are required to adhere to all BU's regulations, policies, procedures and guidelines, including those outlined in the following sections.
+PGRs are required to adhere to all BU's regulations, policies, procedures and guidelines, including those outlined in the following Chapter.
+Failure to do so may trigger the lack of engagement (Section 3.10), or other student disciplinary processes.

-3.2.1.
-Ethics